Glaucoma Treatment In Detroit

 High quality raster illustration of glaucoma (eye disease)

 The commonest type of glaucoma is chronic open angle glaucoma.
 In this form, there are no symptoms until the disease is advanced.
 This is why routine eye examinations to screen for glaucoma are so important.
-At Akler Eye Center in Dearborn and Sterling Heights MI, a screening eye exam includes measurement of the eye pressure with a Goldmann tonometer (no air puff used).
+At Akler Eye Center in Dearborn, MI, a screening eye exam includes measurement of the eye pressure with a Goldmann tonometer (no air puff used).
 This is most accurate method to measure the eye pressure.
 The optic nerve is then carefully examined by Dr. Michelle Akler for signs of glaucoma damage.
 If any signs of glaucoma are present, further screening tests will be recommended.

 The testing for glaucoma includes a visual field examination, optical coherence tomography (OCT) of the optic nerve head, and measurement of the corneal thickness.
 A visual field test measures how complete the side vision is.
 The patient sits in a machine with a large white dome.
 With one eye at a time, the patient looks at the central light and pushes buttons when lights are presented off to the side.
 OCT involves taking computerized pictures of the optic nerve and comparing them to other patients of the same age and gender.
 Measuring the corneal thickness helps Dr. Akler better interpret the eye pressure.